Specs as Reviewed ? Lenovo Legion 5 15ARH05H

 While the Unigine benchmarks are very popular, they are also quite popular.
 The GTX 1660 TI Mobile also falls around the GTX 1070 Mobile region.
 All benchmarks below are in extreme HD settings.

 |Graphics Card||Unigine Superposition Score|

 3DMark Fire Strike and Time Spy

 The Lenovo Legion 5 15ARH05H can hold its own against anything with a GTX 1660Ti or RTX 2060 GPU, but as you can see, an RTX 2060 is quite the better choice for this laptop.
 Regardless, the GTX 1660 Ti is more than decent, as you can see.
-Keep in mind that this laptop comes with three thermal modes (Performance + GPU OC ON/OFF, Balance, and Quiet).
-For these benchmarks, I have used the Performance setting on Lenovo Vantage with GPU OC on.
+Remember that this laptop comes with three thermal modes (Performance + GPU OC ON/OFF, Balance, and Quiet).
+I have used the Performance setting on Lenovo Vantage for these benchmarks with GPU OC.

 Since I don't own any other laptop, the numbers for the rest of the laptops shown below are taken from UltrabookReview's Lenovo Legion 5 review.

 Real-world Gaming Performance